How To Find Fraction Of A Number

 The Role of Technology

 Technology plays a significant role in modern mathematics education, providing tools and resources that enhance learning and make math more accessible.
-Online calculators and fraction tools can help students check their work and explore different scenarios.
+And online calculators and fraction tools can help students check their work and explore different scenarios.
 Educational apps and websites offer interactive lessons and practice problems that adapt to the student's skill level.

 Expert Opinions